 Vehie.com is a little more difficult to sort through but there are many reviews of the Ram Promaster (all years.)
 As of May 2020, there were 124 complaints.
 The top three reasons owners were unhappy with their van?
 Electrical system, power train, engine.

 I also ran a poll in the Ram Promaster City Facebook owners group and got the following results:

 The results of the poll surprised me in that I was shocked that a majority of the owners (30) did not have a problem with their van.
 We’re happy for them but dismayed to realize that a few others are also having issues with their Ram Promaster City.
 Namely, oil consumption problems and transmission problems, and a host of others, often with few remedies.

 Is the Ram Promaster City Reliable?

-It’s average.
-We both owned Toyotas for several years before getting into this van.
+No. We both owned Toyotas for several years before getting into this van.
 I drove a Corolla in high school and college that ended up getting over 300,000 miles on it before I sold it.
 I also had a Toyota Matrix that was nearing the same mileage.
 Caroline also had a Toyota 4 Runner that neared close to 250,000 miles.
 Neither of us had the same amount of problems with those vehicles that we have had with the Ram Promaster City.
-It seems doubtful that we’ll be able to reach 200,000 miles in this van though we are as hopeful as we can be and as diligent as we can be to routine maintenance.
+It seems doubtful that we’ll be able to reach 200,000 miles in this van though we are as hopeful as we can be and as diligent as we can be.